motmaytinh/motmaytinh.github.io/menu/about.md

 <div class="row">

-Hi, I am a fourth-year B.E student in Computer Science at Ho Chi Minh University of Technology.
+Hi, I am a software engineer.
 I am particularly enthusiastic in exploring NLP and ML techniques to solve realworld problems relating to language technologies.

 I am a software engineer at Zalo.